MasakiMu319/SingboxConvertor/README.md

 - tuic5

 # TO-DO list
-- web/frontend.html send some needless requests.
+- ~~web/frontend.html send some needless requests~~(Fixed in v0.2).
+- Refactor the central portion of the codebase.

 # Change Log
 - 0.1